-Gradle Integration
+Using Gradle Integration

 You can translate projects that are built with Gradle without any modification of the build.gradle file.
 When the build runs, Fortify Static Code Analyzer translates the source files as they are compiled.
+Alternatively, you can use the Fortify Static Code Analyzer Gradle Plugin to perform the analysis from within your Gradle build script (see "Using the Fortify Static Code Analyzer Gradle Plugin" on page 124).

 See the Fortify Software System Requirements document for platforms and languages supported specifically for Gradle integration.
 Any files in the project in unsupported languages for Gradle integration are not translated (with no error reporting).
 These files are therefore not analyzed, and any existing potential vulnerabilities can go undetected.